alualu628628/Autonomous-Outdoor-Scanning-via-Online-Topological-and-Geometric-Path-Optimization/readme.md

 Husky robot; Unmanned vehicle; LiDAR; 3D Point Clouds; Autonomous driving; Logistics vehicles

 ## Introduction
 This is a simple version (based on ros gazebo) for outdoor mobile robot Husky to explore the unknown outdoor scenes.
 This implementation is on ROS melodic version.
-This version has not been fully tested, but I think it will work fine.

 The related work is published in Autonomous Outdoor Scanning via Online Topological and Geometric Path Optimization, IEEE Transactions on Intelligent Transportation Systems, DOI: 10.1109/TITS.2020.3039557.